MS (Software Project Management)

 The MS (Software Project Management) program focuses on strengthening students’ knowledge in theoretical as well as practical aspects of managing software projects.
 The program not only addresses management issues related to software industry but also covers the software engineering concepts, which must be known to a project manager.

 The aim is to prepare middle and top management so that they meet the challenges of present and future needs of software industry.
 The coursework exposes the students to management and technical issues encountered in development of software solutions.

 Typical course load in a semester is four courses.
-However, NUCES staff cannot register for more than two courses in a semester.Program Outcomes
+However, NUCES staff cannot register for more than two courses in a semester.Award of Degree

 For the award of MS degree, a student must have:

 - Passed courses totalling at least 30 credit hours, including all those courses which have been specified as Core courses

 - Obtained a CGPA of at least 2.5

 - Degree in relevant subject earned after 16 years of education from an HEC recognized university.